Testaustime/testaustime-backend/docs/APISPEC.md

 #### <a name="demote_lb"></a>  [8.
 POST /leaderboards/{name}/demote](#leaderboards)

 Demotes admin to regular member in the leaderboard if authorized user has admin rights.
 Be careful of promoting users, root admin (creator of the leaderboard) can be demoted as a promoted one

->*This request is idempotent, it means that you can demote user that is already regular and have in response 200 OK*

 <details>
   <summary>Header params:</summary>